elaforge/karya/doc/cmd.md

 is a bit weird, though it may be familiar if you've used a tracker.
 ValEdit will accept hex "higits" and replace any existing number.
 The value is superscripted with an `x` to indicate that it's in hex, and is divided by 0xff to normalize it.
 This makes it fast and convenient to type normalized numbers, makes them all the same physical width, and doesn't rely on a tiny decimal point to determine their magnitude.
-But you can still use [raw input](#raw-input) enter decimal numbers if you like them, or need numbers outside the 0--1 range.
+But you can still use [floating input](#floating-input) enter decimal numbers if you like them, or need numbers outside the 0--1 range.
 As documented in 'Cmd.ControlTrack.cmd_val_edit', a track is only edited in normalized mode if it's inferred to be normalized.